yooess1307/product-management-portfolio/01-technical-prototypes/recalltutor/PRD.md

 To avoid hitting API rate limits and keep response times crisp, runtime memory injection is capped strictly at 200 input tokens.
 The system passes only distilled tags rather than raw chat history, keeping recurring inference lean and focused.If memory tags accumulate beyond the budget, the compiler applies a simple FIFO trim that keeps the most recent notes.

 ### 6.3 Reliability and Silent Error Handling
 Third-party models occasionally drop invalid characters or violate JSON structures.
 The extraction pipeline runs inside an isolated try-catch block.
-If parsing fails, the system returns a null error object, logs the incident quietly in the background, and drops the write[cite: 1, 2].
-Under no circumstances should a background parsing issue trigger an error modal, red toast, or input freeze on the student's screen[cite: 1, 2].
+If parsing fails, the system returns a null error object, logs the incident quietly in the background, and drops the write.
+Under no circumstances should a background parsing issue trigger an error modal, red toast, or input freeze on the student's screen.

 ### 6.4 Data Privacy and Thread Sandboxing
 All database reads and writes must strictly enforce user and session boundaries.
 A conversation thread can only query records where both the user ID and conversation ID match the active session.
 Switching chats immediately severs previous database subscriptions and clears local memory caches, ensuring zero cross-topic data leakage between different study subjects.